The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 When do taxes have to be filed?

-Tax Day is on April 15th every year, unless that day falls on a weekend.
-In that case, the due date is moved to the following Monday.
-If you file an extension, your taxes are due October 15th.
+Tax Day is on April 15th every year, unless that day falls on a weekend, holiday, or the IRS makes an exception.
+You can file an extension and get six extra months to submit your return.
+In that case, your taxes are due October 15th.
 If October 15th is on a weekend, the due date is Monday immediately following the weekend.

 What happens if I miss the tax deadline?